The Greater Southern Waterfront

-The Greater Southern Waterfront: A Property Market Outlook
+- Conclusion - The Greater Southern Waterfront Property Outlook

-Since the Greater Southern Waterfront (GSW) was first announced in 2013, it has generated great excitement and interests amongst real estate developers, property investors and homebuyers.
+Since the Greater Southern Waterfront (GSW) was first announced in 2013, it has generated great excitement and interest amongst real estate developers, property investors and homebuyers.

 This is because the sale of land for new private residential and commercial developments in the Greater Southern Waterfront would impact the property prices of existing developments in the area in two ways:

-1. Refresh the area and make it a more attractive place to live, work, study and play
+- Refresh the area and make it a more attractive place to live, work, study and play, significantly raising its investment prospect.

-2. The sequential launch of projects for sale in the area would be at stepped-up prices and this would help to lift prices of existing properties
+- The sequential launch of projects for sale in the area would be at stepped-up prices and this would help to lift prices of existing properties.

 This article will highlight some of the major developments taking place in the Greater Southern Waterfront and how they will transform the landscape, as well as their impact on the property market.